-by Alexandros M. Goudas March 2017
+Alexandros M. Goudas (Working Paper No. 5) March 2017 (Updated May 2020)

 Let me begin by stating unequivocally that I, along with many others in the field of postsecondary education, support the thoughtful and holistic implementation of the original Community College of Baltimore County (CCBC) Accelerated Learning Program model (ALP) as studied by the Community College Research Center (CCRC) in 2010 (Jenkins et al., 2010) and 2012 (Cho et al., 2012).
 It is a comprehensive framework which can modestly improve outcomes in college-level English for remedial students just beneath the highest placement cutoff.
 Even if I and others support that exact ALP model, there are many important and little-known factors one needs to consider before supporting the corequisite reform movement as a whole, a movement which has gained an astonishingly rapid level of acceptance and implementation across the nation.

-With so much on the line, we would do well to fully understand the corequisite model, its variations, the few studies on ALP, and what the data really show.
+With so much on the line, policymakers would do well to fully understand the corequisite model, its variations, the few studies on ALP, and what the data really show.
 Since there are a great deal of key factors surrounding corequisites that many people have not yet considered, this article is designed to cover the model quite thoroughly.
 It is also divided into many sections that build on one another because understanding the entire corequisite reform movement can be surprisingly complicated.
 Once all of these factors are understood and considered as a whole, educators and lawmakers can make more thoughtful, data-based decisions about whether or how to proceed with the implementation of a corequisite model.

 Each of these key components—asking motivated students to participate voluntarily; doubling the time on task in English composition; reducing the student-teacher ratio by half or more in a course; utilizing highly motivated instructors who believe in the program; giving the instructors extensive professional support and training; unifying the curriculum; focusing on student success strategies and noncognitive issues—should individually be able to improve student outcomes in any course, let alone when combined.
-When ALP lowers the college-level cutoff slightly to allow upper-level volunteer remedial students to receive a combination of all of these interventions, there is good reason to believe that those remedial students will perform better in English composition.
+When ALP lowers the college-level cutoff slightly to allow upper-level volunteer remedial students to receive a combination of all of these interventions, there is good reason to believe that those remedial students will perform better in college-level English composition.
 They are thoughtful interventions; they are innovative when put all together in a well-supported framework.
 It appears to be an effective way to invest in remedial students and to increase their ability to understand and practice college-level English composition outcomes.
 So what research is out there on this ALP model, and what does the data say about the results?

 what research on the alp model exists?